 Encouraging results were also returned from the Osprey conductor at a fold hinge located approximately 800 metres east-southeast of Osprey Lake and the RW-07 intercept.
-A three hole geologic fence totaling 648.1 metres of drilling tested the Hinge area and encountered strong clay, hematite and chlorite alteration and a weakly radioactive fault zone (Figure 31).
+A three hole geologic fence totaling 648.1 metres of drilling tested the Hinge area and encountered strong clay, hematite and chlorite alteration and a weakly radioactive fault zone (Figure 38).

 Drill hole RW-28 intersected two intervals of moderately chloritized pyritic-graphitic gneiss.
 A 2 mm wide fracture hosting massive galena was seen cross-cutting foliation between the two graphitic units returning 1.0% Pb over 1.0 m between 166.8 and 167.8 m.
 Moderately clay altered biotite-feldspar-quartz gneiss hosting clay-filled fractures was encountered between 191.8 and 204.3m then moderate hematite alteration was present to the completion depth of 263.3m.
-The presence of hematite alteration at a depth greater than 250 m was considered encouraging and was followed by the second hole of the geologic drill fence (RW-29).
+The presence of hematite alteration at a depth greater than 250m was considered encouraging and was followed by the second hole of the geologic drill fence (RW-29).

-Drill hole RW-29 was collared 120 m east of RW-28 and did not encounter pyritic or graphitic rock.
-The biotite-feldspar-quartz gneiss was moderately clay altered to 56.0 m, strongly hematite and chlorite altered to 83.7 m, intensely silicified to 96.7 m, then weakly hematite alteration to the end of hole.
+Drill hole RW-29 was collared 120m east of RW-28 and did not encounter pyritic or graphitic rock.
+The biotite-feldspar-quartz gneiss was moderately clay altered to 56.0m, strongly hematite and chlorite altered to 83.7 m, intensely silicified to 96.7 m, then weak hematite alteration to the end of hole.
 Numerous intervals of strongly broken core and lost core were encountered throughout the hole.
-The best radioactivity of hole RW-29 was from a zone of lost core intersected between 74.7 to 76.3 m that returned downhole gamma results up to 1,892 cps (estimated as an eU value of 250 ppm).
+The radioactivity highlight of hole RW-29 was from a zone of lost core intersected between 74.7 to 76.3m that returned downhole gamma results up to 1,892 cps (estimated as an eU value of 250 ppm).
 The anomalous radioactivity is assumed to be related to a vertical fault, named the "Hinge

-Figure 30: Sections of Osprey Conductor and Eagle Point Deposit at Similar Scales
+Figure 37: Sections of Osprey Conductor and Eagle Point Deposit at Similar Scales

-Figure 31: Geologic Interpretation of Osprey Hinge Drill Section
+Figure 38: Geologic Interpretation of Drill Section - Osprey Hinge

 Fault", which was intersected between 91.0 and 100.7 m and resulted in 7.5 m of lost core.
-Intense silicification is associated with the Hinge Fault and the radioactive zone, located immediately west of the fault, is associated with strong chlorite / hematite alteration.
+The Hinge Fault is associated with strong chlorite / hematite alteration and to the east, a zone of intense silicification.

 Drill hole RW-41 was collared 40 m behind RW-29 to follow-up the "Hinge Fault" and its related alteration and radioactivity.
 Pyritic-graphitic (pelitic) gneiss was intersected in this hole between 68.7 and 90.4 m and displayed moderate, pervasive, dark green chlorite alteration.
-The Hinge Fault was intersected between 171.5 and 178.1 showing strong dark red hematite alteration and having a core loss of 3.2 m.
+The Hinge Fault was intersected between 171.5 and 178.1 m showing strong dark red hematite alteration and having a core loss of 3.2 m.
 Again, intense silicification occurred to the immediate west of the Hinge Fault between 155.0 m and 171.5 m and included an interval of moderate hematite alteration between 158.3 and 161.2 m.
 A radioactive zone is hosted within the interval of hematite alteration returning 358 ppm U over 0.4m from 159.1 to 159.5m